High-flying Apple falls to earth as investors fret over taxes

 "No individual investment can defy gravity," said Erik Davidson, deputy chief investment officer for Wells Fargo Private Bank, in San Francisco.

-The declines have shaved about $170 billion off the company's market capitalization -- or just a bit more than the entire value of Coca-Cola.
-Apple is still currently worth about $493 billion, about $100 billion more than the second-most valuable U.S. company, Exxon Mobil.
+The declines have shaved about $170 billion off the company's market capitalization -- or just a bit more than the entire value of Coca-Cola (KO.N).
+Apple is still currently worth about $493 billion, about $100 billion more than the second-most valuable U.S. company, Exxon Mobil (XOM.N).

 Apple on Friday afternoon was little changed, up 0.2 percent at $526.59.